Rigo9119/stgenetics-fe-test/README.md

 ## Tech stack
 - React Js
 - Next Js
-- Tailwind CSS
+- Tailwind CSS (styles)
-- Zustand
+- Zustand (state management)

+## Things that i should have manage better

+- Apply typescript to the project would have improve the development
+- there are some ```js location.reload()``` in some actions with more time I could figure it out how to manage the state changes